The-User-Formerly-Known-As-Jared/M-G-K-Queues/mainREADME.md

 Other parameters can be tinkered with, the mean of the arrivals - alpha, the mean of the service time - tau, the variance  of the service time - sigma.

 The algorithm used is a modified version of the Gillespie algorithm [https://en.wikipedia.org/wiki/Gillespie_algorithm].
 This is why if there is a reaction time in stack before a generated arrival time, that arrival time gets thrown out and time step is advanced to the next reaction time.
-A new arrival time will be generated after, and as shown with Delay Gillespie, this does not affect the output distribution.